Learn how to grow your audience and showcase your agency’s goals, values, and achievements by creating your own LinkedIn Page.

-And when it comes to marketing on social media for government agencies, one platform wins: LinkedIn.
+LinkedIn is a winner when it comes to marketing on social media for government agencies.

-With that in mind, we’ve rounded up five LinkedIn Page best practices for government agencies and picked out five real-world examples of high-quality government LinkedIn Pages.
+With that in mind, we’ve rounded up LinkedIn Page best practices for government agencies and picked out real-world examples of high-quality government LinkedIn Pages.

 Whereas LinkedIn Profiles represent individuals, Pages are for collective organizations.